Create a free profile to get unlimited access to exclusive show news, updates, and more!

 Some people may be in relationships — but that doesn't mean they're happy or sure they want to stay in them.
 Enter "Temptation Island."
 Four couples come to the island and are separated, each half living with a group of sexy singles.
 Will they end the experience missing their partner, or will they give into temptation and choose to be single?
 You can watch the series on Peacock or the USA Network app.

 There's something about an island that makes it the perfect setting for romance, huh?
-On this beloved reality show — which is coming to Peacock with new episodes on July 19 — a group of singles moves to a luxury villa on a gorgeous island, where they must team up with someone and form a couple.
+On this beloved reality show — available on Peacock and hosted by Sarah Hyland — a group of singles moves to a luxury villa on a gorgeous island, where they must team up with someone and form a couple.
 The last couple standing has the chance to win a lot of money.

 Does online dating make you a little nervous?
 Then "Love Is Blind" is sure to spike your anxiety.
 On the show, hosted by Nick and Vanessa Lachey, couples fall in love and get engaged — all before even meeting each other in person.
 Once they do greet each other face to face, the fallout can be shocking ... and makes for great TV.